Pulau Redang – Jewel of the East Coast

 Measuring about 7km long and 6km wide with long white sandy beaches and crystal blue waters, it would be hard to argue otherwise.
 Pulau Redang features many resorts on the island, among them, being Berjaya Redang Resort, Taaras Beach & Spa Resort, Laguna Redang Island Resort, and many more.

 It would be advisable to get some adventuring items and clothes before embarking on your trip!
-And for how to get to Pulau Redang, let’s begin the discussion in detail…
+One should also check for the Latest Travel Entry Requirements in Malaysia from this safe travel resource of Traveloka.
+As for how to get to Pulau Redang, let’s begin the discussion in detail…

 Also Read: Must Visit Places In Kuala Lumpur